-STEP FOUR- A Behaviour Point is issued and recorded on SIMS.
+STEP THREE- A Behaviour Point is issued and recorded on SIMS.

 Punishment may also be imposed (detention, work assignment, etc.).
-A message on this incident should be forwarded to the parents, Form Tutor, Head of Year and Assistant Head i/c Pastoral.
-Students must be made aware that this step is serious and that a record is being made about their behaviour that may have more serious consequences.
+Once a behaviour point is issued, a Weduc notification will be automatically sent to parents.
+Students must be made aware that this step is serious and that a record is being made of their behaviour that may have more serious consequences.